close menu

 Comprehensive Plan Survey Results

-In May and June of this year, over 320 Surry residents completed the Community Survey distributed by the Comprehensive Plan Committee, providing the Committee with very helpful input for creating our next Plan.
+In May and June of 2023, over 330 Surry residents completed the Community Survey distributed by the Comprehensive Plan Committee, providing the Committee with very helpful input for creating our next Plan.
 That Plan should provide guidance to Town leaders on various boards and committees making decisions for the Town over the next five to ten years.
-You can access the results of the Survey by clicking on the following links.
-One link shows results of community-oriented questions, and the other shows demographic information provided by the Survey respondents.
+You can access the results of the Survey by clicking on the following link.
 Thanks for your interest in the future of our town!

 UPDATE - Property Tax Stabilization for Senior Citizens